 The muffler included with this welder has been modified and now qualifies as a spark arrestor.
-Spark arresting mufflers will have a clean out service plug and will have "US FOREST SERVICE APPROVED" stamped on the muffler shell.
+Mufflers on machines manufactured before this change do not qualify as spark arrestors and were shipped from the factory with an additional spark arresting unit for that purpose.
+Integral spark arresting mufflers will have a clean out service plug and will have "USDA FS 51001C QUALIFIED SPARK ARRESTOR" stamped on the muffler shell.
 Any spark arrestor must be serviced and properly maintained.
+For machines with separate spark arrestors, secure the arrestor to the outlet tube on the muffler using the clamp provided.